andrew/ultimate-awesome/README.md

 - [awesome-visual-tokenizers](https://github.com/lavinal712/awesome-visual-tokenizers) - 📖 This is a repository for organizing papers, codes and other resources related to visual tokenizers.
 - [awesome-value-investing](https://github.com/learner-long-life/awesome-value-investing) - List of awesome resources for value investing, compounding wealth, and finding great businesses.
 - [awesome-deep-learning-tools](https://github.com/lijiaqi/awesome-deep-learning-tools) - Collections of tools for deep learning experiments, e.g., experiments management,.
+- [awesome-software-career-guide](https://github.com/linnykoleh/awesome-software-career-guide) - The most important advices, cheat-codes, tools, books, videos, and articles that can help you to grow as a Software Engineer.
 - [Awesome-linux](https://github.com/LinuxUsersGroup-NU/Awesome-linux) -  🐧 A list of awesome projects and resources that make Linux even more awesome. 🐧  Credits to: aleksandar-todorovic/awesome-linux.
 - [awesome-reticulum](https://github.com/lorien/awesome-reticulum) - A curated list of projects related to Reticulum Network.
 - [awesome-community-networks](https://github.com/luandro/awesome-community-networks) - A list of resources for community networks.